Advanced-computer-lab-2024/Rahhala/README.md

  ```shell-script
 npm run dev
 ```
-6. In the first terminal window, start the application using this command:
+6. In the second terminal window, start the application using this command:
  ```shell-script
 npm start
 ```